pascalgrimaud/generator-jhipster-docker/README.md

 docker-compose -f docker/app.yml up
 ```

-#### 3.3.2 - Use external properties
+#### 3.3.4 - Add spring properties

-You can add other option to spring-boot, using this variable environment **JHIPSTER_SPRING_ADD**.
+You can add other spring-boot properties, using this variable environment **JHIPSTER_SPRING_ADD**.
 For example, to redefine the server.port:

 ```yaml
 jhipster-app-elasticsearch: